 Olathe Corn season is another highly anticipated time in Colorado.
 It’s hard to beat a good cob of corn that’s just barely cooked and smeared with butter.
 In this recipe I decided to keep it raw because it’s so darn fresh (and let’s be real, so I didn’t have to turn on the grill).
 I’m sure it would be amazing if you gave it a little bit of char first too.

-Peach, corn and hatch green chiles all folded into one beautiful bowl of salsa!
-So fresh and beautiful, it makes for a great appetizer – a nice change from the more traditional corn/bean/tomato salsas out there.
+Peach, corn, and hatch green chiles all folded into one beautiful bowl of salsa.
+So fresh and beautiful while making a great appetizer – a nice change from the traditional corn, bean and tomato salsas out there.

 - Prep Time: 15 minutes